-45 Francis Robinson, Separatism Among Indian Muslims, The politics of the United Provinces Muslims 1860 - 1923, OUP,1993,p/119 force of national consciousness find it inconvenient to stir remaining with Bihar and a part of Orissa.
-"In order to break the force of Bengali Bhadrolok militants who formed the vanguard of the freedom movement, Curzon partitioned Bengal though ostensibly for administrative reasons.
+45 Francis Robinson, Separatism Among Indian Muslims, The politics of the United Provinces Muslims 1860 - 1923, OUP,1993,p/119 vanguard of the freedom movement, Curzon partitioned Bengal though ostensibly for administrative reasons.
 It was intended to create a rift between Hindus and Muslims as is born out of Curzon's much quoted speech at Dhaka in February 1904 offering East Bengal Muslims a prospect of 'unity which they had not enjoyed since the days of old Mussalman viceroys and kings.'
 Thus the dangling before the Muslims of East Bengal the bait of professional advancement, the imperialist strategy sought to turn the anti-partition agitation into an inter-communal contest."47

-Farzana Shaikh : Community and Consensus in Islam-Muslim Representation in Colonial India, 1860-1947, Bombay 1991, p/114
+^{46.} Farzana Shaikh: Community and Consensus in Islam-Muslim Representation in Colonial India, 1860-1947, Bombay 1991, p/114